opensavannah/ProjectResilience/_jobs/information/join-us.md

 ---

-We're currently looking for [Content Strategists](/join/positions/content-strategist/) and a [Visual Designer](/join/positions/visual-designer/) to contribute to the future of Austin.gov, and [Service Designers](/join/positions/service-designer/) to lead transformation projects within our Office of Public Health.
+We're currently looking for [Content Strategists](/join/positions/content-strategist/) to contribute to the future of Austin.gov, and [Service Designers](/join/positions/service-designer/) to lead transformation projects within our Office of Public Health.

 We're also hiring [Front-End](/join/positions/front-end-developer/), [Back-End](/join/positions/back-end-developer/), and [Full-Stack Developers](/join/positions/full-stack-developer/) to support Austin.gov and other open-source projects.